THE BONACKERS Documentary

 East Hampton, NY

 In March 2024, The East Hampton Historical Society’s Educational Director Stacy Myers, invited us to host a small gathering of the local community at Clinton Academy’s “Finest Kind” exhibit.
-Stacy curated the show to celebrate the lives of the fishing families who’ve worked the waters of the east end of Long Island for almost 400 years, and she thought the photographs would inspire a meaningful community conversation.
-She was absolutely right.

-The Academy’s walls were filled with photographs originally taken between 1981-1985 as part of Adelaide de Menil’s Men’s Lives Project, a venture Adelaide created to preserve the stories, traditions and history of the fiercely independent men and women struggling to make a living on the sea.
+The Academy’s walls were filled with photographs originally taken between 1981-1985 as part of Adelaide de Menil’s “Men’s Lives Project,” a venture she created to preserve the stories and history of the East End fishermen.

 CELEBRATING BONAC